 To get into the national park, you need to bring your valid id to register.
 It is recommended to go to Cotopaxi as early as possible.
 Around sunrise is perfect, where you will most likely see the whole volcano without clouds and snowstorms.

 How to get there: It is recommended to drive to Cotopaxi.
 If you want to take a bus you have to change a bus in Latacunga.
 Many travel agencies offer an organised day trip where you can also bike around the national park.
-One of the best agencies is: Ecuador Awaits or Ecuatraveling.
+The best agencies are: AdoreEcuador, HappyGringo or Ecuatraveling.

 Quilotoa is maybe the most amazing natural site I have ever visited.
 It is absolutely stunning!
 It is a volcano crater with water in it!
 When it is blue sky, the colour of the water is unreal!
 You can walk down to the water or you can walk the whole loop.
 If you get there during the day, you can go kayaking on the crater.
 It is recommended to wear warm clothes, hiking boots, beanie, gloves and a scarf.

 I went there with friends, we brought a tent and camped near the water and had a bonfire!
 You don’t need to register or pay to camp!
 I highly recommend it.
 If you want to stay in a hotel/hostel they are multiple options near the entrance.

 I have lived in Australia and have seen many gorgeous beaches.
 My favourite beach is Playa Los Frailes in Manabi, Ecuador.
 Puerto Lopez is the part of mainland Ecuador that is the closest to Galapagos Island and you can see some similarities.